What is BeneFix (coagulation factor IX [recombinant])?

 ¶Bleed control rating scale: efficacy was rated by the caregiver or investigator using a 4-point scale based on a comparison with previously used plasma-derived factor IX (pdFIX) products for similar bleeds or procedures: excellent (as much and as rapid an improvement as the best pdFIX-related responses), good (as much and as rapid an improvement as most pdFIX-related responses), moderate (not as good as most pdFIX-related responses), or no response (no improvement).

 STUDY DESCRIPTION FOR PUPs

-A multicenter, international, open-label, single-cohort study in which 54 PUPs were administered BeneFix (recombinant factor IX, rFIX) for (1) on-demand treatment in response to any bleeding episode, (2) routine prophylaxis for prevention of bleeding episodes, or (3) surgical prophylaxis.
+A multicenter, international, open-label, single-cohort study in which 54 PUPs were administered BeneFix (recombinant factor IX, rFIX) for (1) on-demand treatment in response to any bleeding episode, (2) routine prophylaxis, or (3) surgical prophylaxis.
 Patients who completed the core phase were allowed to enter the extension phase to receive rFIX for up to 1 additional year, at the discretion of the investigator and after prior written authorization from the sponsor.

 Experience with previously treated patients (PTPs)

 90.9% of responses were rated excellent or good in PTPs receiving an initial

 - 7.1% were rated as moderate, 0.7% were rated as no response,

 1.3% were not rated**

 - 2758 infusions were given for on-demand treatment of 1796 hemorrhages

 80.9% of bleeds were controlled after 1 infusion with BeneFix